gumaerc-testorg/18.369-spring-2008/content/pages/lecture-summaries.md

 Discussed impact of group-velocity ("chromatic") dispersion (frequency-dependent group velocity), and defined the dispersion parameter D. Discussed divergence of D at zero-group-velocity point in Fabry-Perot waveguide, or at any band edge.

-Closed by preparing for 2d and 3d periodicity: derived/defined the primitive reciprocal lattice vectors Gi.
+Closed by preparing for 2d and 3d periodicity: derived/defined the primitive reciprocal lattice vectors G{{< sub "i" >}}.

 {{< tdclose >}}